jeremylynch83/drjeremylynch/master/aneurysms.md

 In preventing adverse consequences such as disability or death endovascular treatment is comparable surgical clipping.
 It is the recommended treatment in ruptured aneurysms as studies have shown that endovascular treatment is safer.

-However whilst very high, as with every medical treatment, including surgical clipping, the success rate is not 100%.
-In a large study at least one further treatment was necessary in 4.9% of patients to eliminate the risk from the aneurysm.
-For this reason, endovascularly treated aneurysms are  monitored with follow-up scans for a period of time to ensure that the aneurysm is eliminated.
-If a further treatment is required this can normally be performed safely in a planned elective setting also with an endovascular procedure.
+Recurrences are rare.
+In a large study at least one further treatment was necessary in 4.9% of patients.
+They are picked up on follow-up scans and further endovascular treatment can be performed to safely eliminate them.
+It is important to be aware that recurrences are also possible when the aneurysm is surgically clipped.

 The key benefit arises from the low invasiveness of the procedure, reducing harm incurred during the treatment itself.